Code-Institute-Submissions/evangelinemills-Portfolio-Project-1.0/README.md

 -----
 * The footer gives social media account links at the bottom of the page.
 * It is a valuable tool to the user as it further backs up the information on the page should the client wish to research further.
+* Each link opens in a new page so as the user continuously stays on the website.

 <img src="assets/images/readme-images/footer.jpg">